Choosing the right tree surgeon

 Ask who will actually be doing the work

-When each tradesman comes to quote on your project, make sure you ask them who will actually be doing the work.
-You need to find out which aspects of the job will be carried out by the tradesman himself, and which elements will be undertaken by other members of his team, or sub-contractors.
+When each tradesperson comes to quote on your project, make sure you ask them who will actually be doing the work.
+You need to find out which aspects of the job will be carried out by the tradesperson themselves, and which elements will be undertaken by other members of his team, or sub-contractors.
 Tom explains why this is important: